patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 ### UTC tooltip

 To render a tooltip that displays the timestamp content as a UTC time, you can pass in the `hasUTCTooltip` prop.
-The format of this tooltip will match the format of the timestamp itself.
+The format of the tooltip content will match the format of the timestamp content.

 You can customize the suffix of the UTC tooltip by passing in the `utcSuffix` prop.